One in five cut back on energy use as cost of living rises

 Fewer than half of English homes have a rating of C or higher, according to data from last year.

 Households with lower incomes will have a tougher time.
-The poorest 10% of households use 54% of their average weekly spend just to cover essentials, which includes energy, housing, food and transport.
+The poorest 10 per cent of households use 54 per cent of their average weekly spend just to cover essentials, which includes energy, housing, food and transport.

 Register for free to continue reading